Shekhar Lab at UC Berkeley

 I earned my Bachelors in Chemical Engineering at the Indian Institute of Technology (IIT) Bombay in 2008, and my PhD in Chemical Engineering at the Massachusetts Institute of Technology in 2014 working with Arup K. Chakraborty.
 My doctoral thesis combined ideas from statistical physics and machine learning to understand adaptive immunity.

 I strongly believe that my training in engineering and the physical sciences enabled me to make quick inroads into biology, and work on some really exciting questions with fantastic collaborators.
-I received the NIH Pathway to Independence Award for my work on building molecular taxonomies of neuronal types in the mouse retina (K99/R00).
-Our work on the human eye is supported by the Chan Zuckerberg Initiative.
 For more information, check out my CV.